About Tina Macnaughton illustrator of children's picture books. Little Hedgehog series.

 In the spring of 2002 I briefly met Little Tiger Press at the London book fair, after a series of very happy accidents and a chance meeting on a tube train.
 Then one day in early 2002 the call came that I had been looking for, it was from Little Tiger Press to ask to meet me.
 They asked me to try and create a soft looking style, which if successful, could be used for a particular book they in mind.
 So I began the process of convincing them that I was worth a punt and after one small woodland’s worth of paper later, I had produced enough illustrations to convince them to give me a contract for one book deal.

 That first picture book was ‘One Snowy Night’, written by M Christina Butler, about a Little Hedgehog, her first book about a Little Hedgehog in a red bobble hat.
-It is still in print today and has spawned a 14 book series with sales of over 2 million copies worldwide to date and counting.
+It is still in print today and has spawned an international bestselling series of books with sales of over 2 million copies worldwide to date and counting.
 It also kick started my freelance illustration career and further commissions so I am very thankful to that little prickly fellow.

 Clients: Little Tiger Press, Lion Hudson, Gullane Children’s Books, Cbeebies magazine, WHSmiths, Hardie Grant, Piccadilly Press, Modern Times, Tiger Tales, World Vision and many more.